Simple methods for joint pain relief

 Joint pain is a very common problem.
 And curiously, we always get a surge of visits asking about joint pain when warm weather finally comes.
 I used to wonder why, but these days I'm only too aware of how easy it is to strain my joints.

 Never forget that stiffness begets stiffness.
-Keeping your joints mobile is key to reducing stiffness and pain.
+Keeping your joints mobile is key to reducing stiffness and joint pain.
 That can be easier said than done if every movement hurts.
 Low-impact bending and stretching - including cycling (for knees) and stretching exercises at home - keep discomfort to a minimum but prevent seizing up.
 Swimming is perhaps the ultimate way to mobilise your joints while keeping strain to a minimum, because the water supports your joints.

 While osteoarthritis is common, there are lots of other causes of joint pain.
 Tough, non-stretchy bands called ligaments help keep your joints in place.
 Your knees are also supported by muscles which protect your joints from damage.

 You can't strengthen your ligaments, but you can certainly give your muscles a helping hand with regular aerobic exercise - the kind that makes you mildly out of puff.
-This can be particularly helpful in avoiding knee problems.
+This can be particularly helpful in avoiding knee pain and problems.

 The knee carries the whole weight of your body and is exposed to all sorts of strains every time you move your legs.
 Isometric exercises - lifting your leg with your knee straight, to prevent any strain on the joint - can let you exercise and strengthen the muscles even if you've been told to avoid too much bending under pressure.